 When entering into a collaborative research arrangement or undertaking collaborative research, researchers should consider the following principles in conjunction with the appropriate policies, codes and agreements.
 These principles should be followed even when conducting research outside Australia.
 Any deviation from the Code or the University's policies must obtain institutional approval.

 - Agreements between the University's researchers and partners, collaborators or sponsors will be clearly articulated in writing and will reflect the principles of integrity, honesty and commitment to excellence.

-- The management and administration of a research agreement will be handled by the Research Office in conjunction with Research Legal.
+- The management and administration of a research agreement will be handled by the Office of Research Services and Graduate Studies in conjunction with Research Legal.
 Agreements will cover issues of intellectual property, sharing commercial returns, responsibility for ethics and compliance clearances, conflict of interest, ownership and storage of research data and primary materials and equipment, reporting to appropriate agencies; and protocols to be followed by the parties when disseminating the research outcomes.

 - Researchers must be aware of and comply with all policies and written agreements affecting the research project, including those relating to the dissemination of research findings and the management of research data.

 - Collaborative research across institutions is subject to approval from the University's ethics and compliance committees shall be undertaken in accordance with the University's ethics and compliance policies and procedures.